 - your diarrhoea persists for more than 2 weeks, or antibiotics have failed to have an effect.
 (You may have become infected with a parasite and need further treatment)

 - your stools are bloody or very frequent and watery

 - your diarrhoea is accompanied by repeated vomiting, fever or chills

 - you can’t drink enough fluid to stay hydrated.

 The best way to prevent diarrhoea is by paying meticulous attention to your choice of food and drink, and by being careful about personal hygiene.

 - Always wash your hands with soap and water – after going to the toilet and before eating, making sure they are completely dry before you touch food.
 You can also carry alcohol-based hand sanitisers around with you to wash your hands.

-- Stick to fruits you can peel yourself.
-It’s best to avoid fruits you can’t peel, like strawberries or blueberries.
+- Fruits that you have peeled yourself should be safe; however, do not wash them in the local water after peeling.
+It's best to avoid fruits you can't peel, like blueberries and strawberries.
 If you do eat them, make sure you can wash them in clean, safe water first, and dry them thoroughly before eating.